yogesh-studypad/cocos-docs/manual/code-ide/function-guides/compiling/package-ios-runtime/en.md

 ## 3. Add Development Certificates

-#####First，we need to enter [Apple Developer Center](http://developer.apple.com)，click the MemberCenter and login(of course you'll need a iOS Developer account) into where shown in the picture
+#####First, we need to enter [Apple Developer Center](http://developer.apple.com), click the MemberCenter and login(of course you'll need a iOS Developer account) into where shown in the picture
 ![image](res/certificate1.png)

 #####Select the Certificates option